Redxn-95/PyDex/README.md

    Upon inputting a number(pokedex reference), or a pokemon name, this project will return the Sprite(image), Name, Dex number and Types(s).

-•••I plan to revisit this and eventually make it look more like a Pokedex from the show, ••along with it being more complex; showing shiny sprites, megaevolutions etc.
+•••I plan to revisit this and eventually make it look more like a Pokedex from the show, along with it being more complex; showing shiny sprites, megaevolutions etc.

 _*## Usage*_